What’s at Stake

 There are a number of ways you can help defend Medicare SHIP funding.

-- Educate your members of Congress or their staff with local meetings and events, especially during 2017 Medicare Open Enrollment, using some of our federal budget advocacy messages
+- Educate your members of Congress or their staff with an email describing SHIP in your state or community and local meetings and events, using some of our federal budget advocacy messages.

 We have a variety of resources to provide more information on this issue, enlist allies, and educate Congress.